THE ILLEGAL ASSASSINATION OF ALI KHAMENEI

 The Israeli Army released aerial footage showing Khamenei’s home exploding.
 Presumably he was killed in the blast.
 The video evidences an intentional, premeditated, planned assassination—a clear violation of the UN Charter.

-American Muslim writer Daniel Haqiatjou criticized that killing of Khamenei “turned him into a global symbol of resistance.”
+American Muslim writer Daniel Haqiqatjou criticized that the killing “has turned [Khamenei] into a global symbol of resistance.”

 “The assassination of the highest political authority of the Islamic Republic of Iran and a prominent leader of Shiism worldwide… is perceived as an open declaration of war against Muslims, and particularly against Shiites, everywhere in the world,” Pezeshkian said.